IRB Frequently Asked Questions (FAQs)

 If your name, department or other HR information is incorrect in the eIRB, please email HR Records to correct your name in the HR database, Oracle.
 Oracle is connected to the eIRB system and will automatically import the corrected information overnight.

-If you already have an account, it may have been disabled due to too many incorrect login attempts or due to inactivity. eIRB accounts are never deleted.
-If you can't remember your password, or you think your account was disabled, please contact Research Integrity.
-We can reactivate your account or help you with your username and password.
+Once your OHSU employee ID is activated, you are automatically registered for an eIRB account.
+If you already have an account, it may have been disabled due to too many incorrect login attempts or due to inactivity.
+System accounts are never deleted.
+If you cannot remember your password, or you think your account was disabled, please email IRB@ohsu.edu.
+We can reactivate your account or help you with you with resetting your username and password.

 Basic eIRB use and information